 - 1. Right-click the appropriate SQL Server instance from the Servers tree and select Properties. - 2.
 Select Analysis Configuration when SQL Diagnostic Manager displays the Monitored SQL Server Properties window. - 3.
 Click Advanced Settings to access the Server Settings window. - 4.
-Select the Block Databases tab. - 5.
-Select the Block check box next to each of the databases you want to block from future analyses. - 6.
+Select the Block Databases tab.

+- 5. Select the Block check box next to each of the databases you want to block from future analyses. - 6.
 Click OK.

-i Blocking a database removes it from all future analyses results for this registered instance.
+it from all future analyses results for this registered instance.